riot/riot/doc/index.md

 - Event library for building API's with isolated modules.
 - Router for taking care of URL and the back button.

 Riot is an "open stack".
 Meant for developers who want to avoid framework specific idioms.
-The generic tools lest you to mix and match design patterns.
+The generic tools let you mix and match design patterns.
 Systems like Facebook Flux can be self-made.

 ==== .tweets.section